If you are here, you may be interested in becoming a radio operator. That’s great!

 All radio operators must have a current Marine Radio Operator Certificate of Proficiency (MROCP) either obtained elsewhere or at one of our twice yearly training courses.

-All radio operators are active members who also become SES members and are covered under the SES Insurance and Workcover scheme, while on duty.
+All radio operators are active members.
 Primary emphasis is placed on safety, with safety of our people and the public being the first priority in all we do.

 Training of Radio Operators